realityexpander/jpages/src/main/java/org/elegantobjects/jpages/App2/README.md

   - ie: `updatedAccountStatus` is preferred over `updated` or `status`

 ### Preferred Naming of "Inverse" methods
-- Prefer using same verb and a short modifier, than to use two different verbs for inverse/opposite methods.
+- Prefer using same verb and a short modifier than to use two different verbs for inverse/opposite methods.
 - ie: Prefer `CheckIn` and `CheckOut` to `Borrow` and `Return`
 - ie: Prefer `Register` and `UnRegister` to `register` and `delete` (or `remove`)
 - ie: Prefer `Suspend` and `UnSuspend` to `suspend` and `reinstate`